- img 3 loading...

 Decorative objects sees the addition of the vehicles and landscaping categories, each with sub-categories for each family of object contained with in (cars, living and dead trees, rocks, shrubs etc).
 Floor coverings was broken into Large floor coverings, small floor coverings, and Paths, containing the new foot path objects.
 Miscellaneous was broken into Exterior, Interior, and Misc., and is now used mostly to house clutter objects like playground equipment, file boxes, etc. In addition, potted plants were given their own category under the Miscellaneous section and will show up when you find the appropriate perk magazine.
 1.21 also sees the addition of Warehouse Objects, for things like pallets, crates, handcarts, etc, and Electronics, for the new Institute monitors and other computer-like items.

 The rest of the categories were more or less untouched, with the exception of Lights, which were split into Ceiling Lights, Floor and Table Lights, Wall Lights and Misc Lights.

 As I said above, the vanilla categories were left in and simply given new names to fit the current system.
-With version 1.51 this list no longer applies.
+With version 1.50 or greater this list no longer applies.
 Below is a list of the vanilla categories for Homemaker 1.41 or earlier listing the original location and the new location:

 Structures/Miscellaneous -> Structures/Homemaker/Miscellaneous